-Once a complaint has been accepted, a Bylaw Enforcement Officer will conduct an investigation which will determine the appropriate course of action to be taken.
-Resolution of complaints may include a simple warning/request, a monetary fine or a legal action such as a Supreme Court injunction.
+Once a complaint has been accepted, a Bylaw Enforcement Officer will conduct an investigation to determine the appropriate course of action to be taken.
+Resolution of complaints may include a warning, voluntary compliance, a monetary fines or a legal action such as a Supreme Court injunction.

 If possible, it is recommended that residents of the Regional District of Nanaimo attempt to resolve their issues before contacting Bylaw Services for assistance.